-For instance, take a look at the UI layout of our Font Awesome library.
+For instance, take a look at the UI layout of our Justinmind’s awesome UI library.
 The chat and messenging icons have been placed close together because they are closely related to each other:

 Whitespace is that space between UI elements on a screen.
-Good use of whitespace helps to de-clutter your site or app so that users can focus on important elements and read content more easily (whitespace helps with readability by up to 20% in fact).
+Good use of whitespace helps to de-clutter your site or app, so that users can focus on important elements and read content more easily.

 Remember, it’s not about the quantity of UI elements in your interface, it’s about the quality.
 Nobody enjoys reading a wall of text.
-Learn more about what whitespace lends to usability principles here and check out some great examples of whitespace in UI design here.
+Just checkout these examples of white space design and see what we mean.

 How you incorporate space into your UI layout design differs from screen to screen.
 For instance, you might use lots of whitespace on a Homepage to emphasize a call-to-action button, but less on a site listing multiple items, such as an eCommerce product page.

 In order to apply space appropriately a UI layout, you need the right tools.
 By designing your interface with a prototyping tool like Justinmind, you always have a 360° view of your design – space, UI elements and links.
 Let’s take a look at how you can get space right in Justinmind.

 In Justinmind 8.4, we added a new margin feature in the Properties palette.
 Before, you could change the size and position of any UI element on the canvas.
 Now, you have even more control over your screen’s UI layout and the position of your UI widgets.